Updated December 3, 2025

 For example, a control chart might use formulas like the mean and standard deviation to establish upper and lower control limits (UCL and LCL).
 These limits help identify when a process is deviating from its expected performance, allowing for timely interventions.
 In addition to ensuring a process is stable, control charts can also determine whether improvements should target non-routine events or the underlying process itself.
 Process capability indices like Cp and Cpk measure how well a process can produce output within specified limits, providing insights into overall process stability.
 In summary, implementing SPC is a controlled, systematic method to determine the difference between normal process variability and anomalies that need immediate attention.

-Peaxy Build addresses the key challenges faced by battery manufacturers through its advanced data analytics and manufacturing traveler capabilities.
-By capturing critical data at each step of the manufacturing process, Peaxy Build provides the insights needed to enhance quality control, optimize scalability, improve cost efficiency, ensure supply chain visibility, and maintain regulatory compliance.
-This comprehensive approach enables battery manufacturers to stay competitive and meet the growing demand for high-quality batteries in a rapidly evolving market.
+Peaxy Build addresses the key challenges faced by OEMs through advanced analytics and manufacturing traveler capabilities.
+By capturing critical data at every step of the production process, it empowers data-driven decision making in battery manufacturing.
+The result is enhanced quality control, optimized scalability, improved cost efficiency, stronger supply chain visibility, and reliable compliance.

 References